sdaqo/anipy-cli/docs/getting-started-api/examples/player.md

 1. You can also use the [list_players][anipy_api.player.player.list_players] function to get a list of players.
 2. With the [play_file][anipy_api.player.base.PlayerBase.play_file] function you can play local files.

 You can also use the mpv-controllable player, it wraps the [python-mpv](https://github.com/jaseg/python-mpv?tab=readme-ov-file#usage) player which uses libmpv, check python-mpv's readme to know how to get libmpv.
-This allows you to controll the player in the code, check this out:
+This allows you to control the player in the code, check this out:
 ```python
 from anipy_api.player import get_player, list_players
 from anipy_api.anime import Anime